elidoran/eventa/README.md

 }, {many:true})

 // 4. forward()
-// this will forward 'some event' to `anotherEmitter` as 'diff event'.
+// communicate between emitters.
+// the opposite of watch().
+// this will emit an event on the other emitter, optionally with different name.
 // the third param is optional.
 Leave it out and the same event name is used.
-// Note the order: event name, emitter, alt name. eventa.forward('some event', anotherEmitter, 'diff event')
+// Note the order: event name, emitter, alt name.
+// Think of it as:
+//   "forward 'some event' to anotherEmitter as 'diff event'" eventa.forward('some event', anotherEmitter, 'diff event')

 // 5. watch()
 // communicate between emitters.
-// this is the opposite of forward().
+// the opposite of forward().
 // when an event is emitted on another emitter the eventa will emit it as well,
 // optionally with a different event name.
 Without it the same name is used.
 // third argument is a function which receives the event arguments and
 // should return an array of arguments to use when re-emitting the event
 // on eventa.
-// for example, this is useful when a simple notification event on
+// for example, it's useful when a simple notification event on
-// a different emitter is a reason to emit your own event with different
+// a different emitter would benefit from some objects available where
-// args.
-Such as a socket 'end' event leading to emitting an event
-// to tell something else what to do now with info about that client.
+// you are registering the eventa.watch().
 // Note the order: other emitter, event name, creator, alt name.
-// It's different than forward(), opposite, because they are opposites.
+// Think of it as:
-// "watch" listens to another emitter for some event to use. eventa.watch(anotherEmitter, 'for some event', null, 'diff event')
+//   "watch anotherEmitter 'for some event' and emit with 'these args' as 'diff event'" eventa.watch(anotherEmitter, 'for some event', null, 'diff event')

 // this will cause the eventa to emit the event with those args.